Skip to Main Content

 Cardiac Surgery

-Yale Cardiac Surgery is a group of world-class heart surgeons, from the Yale School of Medicine Department of Surgery, devoted exclusively to the cardiac care of adults and children.
+The Yale Cardiac Surgery faculty is a group of world-class heart surgeons, from the Yale School of Medicine Department of Surgery, devoted exclusively to the cardiac care of adults and children.
 Our surgeons perform state-of-the-art minimally invasive and traditional operations for the full range of cardiac diseases and conditions, including:

 • Coronary artery bypass grafting (CABG), including minimally invasive robotic MIDCAB and hybrid revascularization

-• Mitral valve repair including minimally invasive key-hole and robotic mitral valve surgery
+• Mitral valve repair, including minimally invasive key-hole and robotic mitral valve surgery

-• Heart Transplantation
+• Heart transplantation

-• Adult congenital and acquired heart disease
+• Adult congenital heart disease

 • Pulmonary thromboendarterectomy

-• Children's heart conditions, including tetralogy of Fallot, atrial and ventricular septal defect, single ventricular repair and other congenital disease
+• Children's heart conditions, including tetralogy of Fallot, atrial and ventricular septal defect, single ventricular repair, and other congenital disease